davidmargolin/xkcd-reader/README.md

 ## Acknowledgements

-Special thanks to 16trohrt and other contributors.
+Special thanks to all contributors.

 ## License